 Abstract Background Those attempting to implement changes in health care settings often find that intervention efforts do not progress as expected.
 Unexpected outcomes are often attributed to variation and/or error in implementation processes.
 We argue that some unanticipated variation in intervention outcomes arises because unexpected conversations emerge during intervention attempts.
 The purpose of this paper … Continue reading The Role of Conversation in Health Care Interventions Enabling sensemaking and learning

-Influential Power ** Consensus ** Close Pop-up all posts in this chapter Measures Before you measure anything, you should carefully determine your objectives.
-What are you trying to achieve, and what is the purpose of making the measurements?
-Moreover, you should ask, are measurements the best way of achieving your goals?
-Why Measure?
-There are … Continue reading Measures, Targets, Rewards and Punishments When a measure becomes a target, it ceases to be a good measure
+Influential Power ** Consensus ** Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Measures Before you measure anything, you should carefully determine your objectives.
+What are you trying to achieve, and what is the purpose of making the measurements? … Continue reading Measures, Targets, Rewards and Punishments When a measure becomes a target, it ceases to be a good measure

-Turn-taking in Conversation Our Most Powerful Technology Is Conversation Close Pop-up all posts in this chapter Pask’s Conversation Theory, developed by British cybernetician Gordon Pask in the 1970s, is a conceptual and theoretical framework that explores how learning occurs through conversations between two or more cognitive systems, which can be humans, machines, or a combination … Continue reading Conversation Theory ** Gordon Pask
+Turn-taking in Conversation Our Most Powerful Technology Is Conversation Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Pask’s Conversation Theory, developed by British cybernetician Gordon Pask in the 1970s, is a conceptual and theoretical framework that explores how learning … Continue reading Conversation Theory ** Gordon Pask

-Dialogic Organization Development The Power of Team Huddles Close Pop-up all posts in this chapter Flipped teaching reverses, or “flips”, traditional in-class lectures and homework.
-Students watch the teacher’s prerecorded lecture at home, and in-class time is used for students to test their skills, apply their knowledge, and interact through hands-on projects, discussions, and exercises. … Continue reading Flipped Teaching Speech is a bad medium for communicating information – so watch lectures at home
+Dialogic Organization Development The Power of Team Huddles Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Flipped teaching reverses, or “flips”, traditional in-class lectures and homework.
+Students watch the teacher’s prerecorded lecture at home, and in-class time is used … Continue reading Flipped Teaching Speech is a bad medium for communicating information – so watch lectures at home

-Hong Kong MTR Coffee Evenings and Liaison Trains Al Jazeera Cafe Close Pop-up all posts in this chapter Background At one time, the Norwegian oil company Statoil (now Equinor) innovatively employed the Knowledge Café in their management training.
-I find this application quite impactful and have outlined the process below.
-They illustrated the use of … Continue reading Equinor Management Training Cafés You learn when you converse
+Hong Kong MTR Coffee Evenings and Liaison Trains Al Jazeera Cafe Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Background At one time, the Norwegian oil company Statoil (now Equinor) innovatively employed the Knowledge Café in their management training. … Continue reading Equinor Management Training Cafés You learn when you converse

-Don’t Discourage Dissent Banter with Care Close Pop-up all posts in this chapter Don’t give advice: At first thought, the idea that providing personal advice is a bad thing, especially when sought, seems rather strange.
-It may seem reasonable not to offer advice when it is not requested.
-But when it is sought?
-If people … Continue reading Don’t Give Advice Especially when it is sought
+Don’t Discourage Dissent Banter with Care Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Don’t give advice: At first thought, the idea that providing personal advice is a bad thing, especially when sought, seems rather strange.
+It may seem … Continue reading Don’t Give Advice Especially when it is sought

-Sharing Knowledge Through Conversation Collective Sense-making Close Pop-up all posts in this chapter Learn by talking: We learn when we talk.
+Sharing Knowledge Through Conversation Collective Sense-making Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Learn by talking: We learn when we talk.
 You might think that you don’t learn when talking but learn when listening.
-It is not as simple as that.
-When we have a conversation, we not only learn from others by listening to … Continue reading Learn by Talking When speaking we organize cognitively what we know
+It is not as … Continue reading Learn by Talking When speaking we organize cognitively what we know